kartik-v/mpdf/README.md

 See the [features](http://mpdf.bpm1.com/index.php?page=Features) and/or [examples](http://www.mpdf1.com/mpdf/index.php?page=Examples).

 This fork adds composer and packagist support.
-It also modifies the library to have a Bootstrap v3.x CSS specific styling for basic HTML tags by default.

 Why this repo?
 --------------

 I needed this for building many of my dependent PHP based projects that use this wonderful PDF library.
 Managing package dependencies via a central repository was important for folks like me.
 I use composer to manage package dependencies via packages on packagist.org.
-In addition, the default CSS had to be normalized (as in Bootstrap CSS or other major frameworks).
-So the minor changes from the official mPDF library are:

 - Added ability to update library and manage dependencies via composer
 - Uses the latest development version (v6.0beta) of the mPDF library.
 I needed the latest development version via composer, which was not found elsewhere.
-- A mPDF.css is created in the root directory.
-It contains basic normalize.css (for html tag elements only) as available in v3.2.0 of the bootstrap css.

 Installation
 ------------